Leadership Coaching – Get moving in your career

 When you ask for directions, a few things could happen.

-The stranger tells you to walk a certain number of blocks and turn right.
+Maybe the stranger tells you to walk a certain number of blocks and turn right.

-The stranger says they work there (!) and would be happy to give you a tour.
+Maybe they say they work there (!) and would be happy to give you a tour.

-The stranger shares that they love art galleries and recommends a different one that is closer.
+It could be that the stranger shares that they love art galleries and recommends a different one that is closer.

-The stranger may be pre-occupied to give you any of their attention in that moment.
+Or perhaps the stranger may be pre-occupied to give you any of their attention in that moment.

 There is no obligation after that.

 After getting their response, you don’t have to continue the conversation.
+You have no obligation after that.

 You don’t have to report back to the stranger.